maxxfuu/maxxfuu/README.md

 # About Me:
 - Studying Computer Science & Engineering at the University of California, Merced.
-- Interests in Low-Level Programming and Quantitative Finance.
+- Interests in Low-Level Programming, Machine Learning, and Quantitative Finance.

 ## Socials: